Skip to main content

 This gets overlooked.
 Practices in dense urban markets behave differently from practices in rural areas.
 Urban practices face more vendor competition, meaning your outreach needs to stand out more.
 Rural practices have fewer vendor options, which can mean faster decisions but also smaller budgets and different priorities.
 Reimbursement rates vary by region too, affecting a practice's willingness to invest in new tools and services.

-If your product has different value propositions for urban vs. rural practices, segment accordingly.
+If your product has different value propositions for urban vs. Rural practices, segment accordingly.
 Don't send the same email to a Manhattan dermatologist and a sole practitioner in rural Montana.

 Building a healthcare provider contact list that converts isn't about finding a magic data source.
 It's about a disciplined process: define your target precisely, start with authoritative foundation data, enrich with verified contacts, validate everything before it touches your CRM, segment for personalized outreach, and maintain it relentlessly.